Gamocosm/Gamocosm/README.md

 Gamocosm works well for friends who play together, but not 24/7.
 Running a server 14 hours a week (2 hours every day) may cost 40 cents a month, instead of $5.

+### Minecraft Server Wrapper
+The [Minecraft Server Wrapper][4] (for lack of a better name) is a Python webserver written with Flask.
+It provides an HTTP API for starting and stopping Minecraft servers, and a few other misc. actions.
+Please check it out and help improve it too!

 ### Contributing
 Pull requests are welcome!